 A view of Powerhouse 1 from the water.
 Image from Flikr.
 Another closer shot here.

-My photo of BC Hydro Buntzen Powerhouse 1 from the opposite side.
+(Above) My photo of BC Hydro Buntzen Powerhouse 1 from behind on the opposite side.

-Powerhouse 1 from above (BC hydro photo).
-You can see the long green penstocks rising up behind it which I photographed at the top as shown below.
+Powerhouse 1 has long green penstocks rising up behind it which I photographed from above as shown below.